inet-framework/inet/showcases/visualizer/canvas/interfacetable/doc/index.rst

 Goals
 -----

-In the simulation of complex networks, it is often useful to be able to display node IP addresses, interface names, etc. above the node icons or on the links.
-For example, when automatic address assignment is used in a hierarchical network (e.g. using :ned:`Ipv4NetworkConfigurator`), visual inspection can help to verify that the result matches the expectations.
+In complex network simulations, it is often useful to display per-interface information, such as IP addresses, interface names, etc., either above node icons or on the links.
+This helps in verifying that the network configuration matches expectations, especially when automatic address assignment is used (e.g. using the :ned:`Ipv4NetworkConfigurator`).
+Although this information can be accessed through the object inspector panel in the GUI, it can be tedious and difficult to get an overview.
-While it is true that addresses and other interface data can also be accessed in the GUI by diving into the interface tables of each node, that is tedious and unsuitable for getting an overview.

-This showcase contains two example simulations.
-The first one demonstrates the visualization with the visualizer's default settings; the second one is about the advanced features.
+This showcase presents two example simulations that demonstrate the visualization of IP addresses and other interface information.
+The first simulation shows the display of the information with the default settings of the visualizer, while the second one focuses on the advanced features.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/interfacetable <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/interfacetable>`__